The General Manager's role is to guide the organisation to prepare and deliver the Community Strategic Plan.

 - Recreation: planning, sports participation support, swimming centres, professional lifeguards, facilities management and bookings

-More than 140 staff are employed in Council's Community, Arts and Recreation Services directorate, supported by approximately 125 community volunteers.
-Many of the programs are directly funded by NSW and Australian government funding.
+Many of the directorate's programs are directly funded by NSW and Australian government funding, and supported by more than 120 volunteers.
 On average the directorate provides 6,500 occasions of service to the local community each week.

 Kathy's local government experience spans more than 30 years.
 She has worked for Sutherland, Rockdale and Liverpool councils before joining Eurobodalla in 1997.
 Among other roles, Kathy has managed the shire's libraries and the community service division before her appointment to the director's role in 2013.
 Kathy holds a bachelor of arts, along with graduate diplomas in education, and library and information services.

 - Water and sewer: plan for and manage the shire's water and sewer assets including transport, treatment, stormwater and flood management, construction of new infrastructure

 - Works: construction and maintenance of roads, bridges, pathways, car parks, marine infrastructure, streetscaping, plarks and reserves

 - Technical services: infrastructure design, asset management, project management

 - Emergency management: Local Emergency Management Officer

 Director: Lindsay Usher